HedvigS/personal-cookbook/R/cldf_for_dummies.md

 “languages.csv”, “values.csv” and “StructureDataset-metadata.json” in
 it.
 The last file will be different depending on the type of data set.

-Here are some examples of data sets that are available in CLDF-format that you may have encountered:
+Here are some examples of data sets that are available in CLDF that you may have encountered:

 - WALS (World Atlas of Language Structures)